GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

-# Onboard to TechPass as vendors
+# Get invited and onboard to TechPass

 If you are a vendor who needs TechPass and SEED provisioning for a project, contact your reporting officer.
 The reporting officer will then request the engaging agency to provision TechPass account and SEED for you.